LinuxCommandLibrary

 ${var}

-Value of variable
+Value of variable.

 ${var:-default}

-Use default if var is unset/empty
+Use default if var is unset or empty.

 ${var:=default}

-Assign default if var is unset/empty
+Assign default if var is unset or empty.

 ${var:+alternate}

-Use alternate if var is set
+Use alternate value if var is set.

 ${var:?error}

-Exit with error if var is unset
+Exit with error message if var is unset.

 ${#var}